LuciaHrovatin/CSS_project/README.md

-# CSS_project-
+# Mining patterns from songs banned after the 9/11
 Project that aims at mining patterns from songs banned after 9/11.
-D eveloped during the course of Computational Social Sciences at the University of Trento, A.Y.
+Developed during the course of Computational Social Sciences at the University of Trento, A.Y.
 2020/2021

 ---
 # 1 Data Collection
 The data collection follows a two steps procedure.

 ## 1. Genius API and Spotify API implemented in Python.
-The script connects via the (Spotify API)[https://developer.spotify.com/documentation/web-api/] to the user account and downloads id’s, artist name(s), and track title of the chosen playlist:
+The script connects via the [Spotify API](https://developer.spotify.com/documentation/web-api/) to the user account and downloads id’s, artist name(s), and track title of the chosen playlist:

 - CSS project